-Line 16 - A continuation of line 15 and the last line of the set.
+Line 16 - A continuation of line 14 with more expansion coefficients.

 The first entry of the set gives the frequency of that opacity.
 It is followed by 5 coefficients.
 The remaining lines have several coefficients each, but may be inconsistent from set to set.
 To read the table fully, a program must count the entries after the first one up to the number of terms in the expansion.
 The total should be the maximum order of the expansion (see Line 11), plus 1.